 In the summer, Washington campgrounds are crawling (sometimes literally) with babies, toddlers and young families.
 But many new parents hesitate to head into the wild, wondering whether camping with a baby will be safe, enjoyable or worth the hassle.

 Don’t abandon your dreams of an al fresco getaway quite yet — camping with a baby may be easier than you think.
 Also consider camping shortcuts that lessen the hassles of camping a bit, such as booking a yurt or a cabin.

 “Camping is easiest when they’re small and portable.
-You just put them in a carrier and go!” says Sandra Kimmet, a mom of three from Dryad, Wash.
+You just put them in a carrier and go!” says Sandra Kimmet, a mom of three from Dryad, Washington.
 But whether you pack your new baby and related gear in the family car for an outdoor adventure this summer — or sit it out for a few seasons — depends on your level of experience with both camping and parenting.